SakanaAI/AI-Scientist/README.md

 `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, `DEEPSEEK_API_KEY`, `OPENROUTER_API_KEY`

-Our code can also optionally use the Semantic Scholar API Key (`S2_API_KEY`), though in principle it should work without it.
+Our code can also optionally use a Semantic Scholar API Key (`S2_API_KEY`) for higher throughput [if you have one](https://www.semanticscholar.org/product/api), though in principle it should work without it.

 Be sure to provide the key for the model used for your runs, e.g.